raspberrypilearning/anime-expressions/en/step_6.md

 --- /code ---

 **Tip:** CSS uses different comment markers to HTML.
-Multi-line comments start with `/*` and end with `*/`.
+Multiline comments start with `/*` and end with `*/`.
 The browser ignores code that is inside the comment markers. `/* Candy colour palette and fonts */` is an example of a CSS comment.

 --- /task ---